metosin/reitit/doc/ring/content_negotiation.md

 # Content Negotiation

-Wrapper for [Muuntaja](https://github.com/metosin/muuntaja) middleware for content-negotiation, request decoding and response encoding.
+Wrapper for [Muuntaja](https://github.com/metosin/muuntaja) middleware for content negotiation, request decoding and response encoding.
 Takes explicit configuration via `:muuntaja` key in route data.
-Emit's [swagger](swagger.md) `:produces` and `:consumes` definitions automatically based on the Muuntaja configuration.
+Emits [swagger](swagger.md) `:produces` and `:consumes` definitions automatically based on the Muuntaja configuration.

-Negotiates a request body based on `Content-Type` header and response body based on `Accept`, `Accept-Charset` headers.
+Negotiates a request body based on `Content-Type` header and response body based on `Accept` and `Accept-Charset` headers.
 Publishes the negotiation results as `:muuntaja/request` and `:muuntaja/response` keys into the request.

 Decodes the request body into `:body-params` using the `:muuntaja/request` key in request if the `:body-params` doesn't already exist.